onqtam/headjack/src/digital_footprint.md

 These information channels could be bundled together in different sets & event streams which can then be used in separate scrollable feeds & notification folders with different settings and meaning to us.
 We can explicitly compartmentalize our attention budget in different buckets.
 Perhaps it's not straightforward to offer all this with an easy & intuitive UX, but we haven't even tried!
 There's always the option to offer limited functionality by default with everything advanced hidden behind a menu.

+TODO: how could us seeing what others are subscribing us for about change what we produce? a sophisticated form of audience capture?

 This isn't a new idea - the open nature of RSS has enabled readers (software clients) to offer users the ability to construct rules for subcriptions and manage them in folders.
 A little known fact is that YouTube channels have RSS feeds.
 If you subscribed to [@UnchainedPodcast](https://www.youtube.com/@UnchainedPodcast) (this is their [RSS feed](https://www.youtube.com/feeds/videos.xml?channel_id=UCWiiMnsnw5Isc2PP1to9nNw)) with an RSS reader you might have noticed that `#shorts` are given to you along with normal videos.
 [InoReader](https://inoreader.com/) allows you with a paid feature to construct custom rules such as `"`***`mark as read anything`***` that `***`contains`***` the string `***`#shorts`***`"`.
 We can have this, but completely generalized!

-> "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/NavalismHQ/status/1556179585347112961)
+> "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/naval/status/1012389905840816133)

 Twitter decided at some point to boost engagement and forced `"recent tweet"` notifications down our throats [with no ability to turn them off](https://www.reddit.com/r/Twitter/comments/qwvhhb/how_do_you_disable_recent_tweets_from_x/).
 Instagram sometimes changes the notifications button indicating something new when in fact there's nothing - we're being conditioned like rats through regular pokes & dopamine hits.
 Such things should never be out of our explicit control.